 Prayer and Worship

-The Memorial Chapel is the site of daily prayer, weekday mornings and evenings.
-Incorporating many modes and styles of worship, including Scripture reading, brief teachings, both traditional and contemporary worship, and prayer, services provide attendees with a chance to pause amidst the busyness of life and to spend time with God.
-While morning and evening prayer are open to the entire community, the HRC offers chapel credit to any resident who would like to enroll.
+Daily prayer services are held both morning and evening in the Memorial Chapel, the HRC's community space for worship and prayer.
+Chapel services incorporate traditional and contemporary music, Scripture readings, various forms of prayer, and meditation intended to provide a time for students to be with God, grow spiritually, and pause amidst the busyness of life.
+While morning and evening prayer are open to the entire community, the HRC also offers chapel credit to residents who would like to enroll.
 For those interested in enrolling in HRC chapel, please contact Courtney_DePalma@baylor.edu.

-Once a month, HRC students gather for Sunday Night of Worship (affectionately known as SNOW).
-Student musicians lead the group in both contemporary and traditional worship songs.
+Once a month, HRC students gather together for Sunday Night of Worship (affectionately known as SNOW).
+A peaceful time of worship, prayer, and rest, SNOW incorporates both traditional hymns and contemporary worship songs as well as various spiritual practices.

 Lessons and Carols